mekline/MannerPathPriming/README.md

-# MannerPathPriming
+# MannerPriming

-Mostly matlab scripts at the moment, and lots of stimuli.
+Mostly m scripts at the moment, and lots of stimuli.
 Eventually we should point people directly to the stimsets and explanations, in addition to the scripts :)
 .
-.
+.goats